Artinto/Sample-to-answer_COVID-19/README.md

 <br>

 ## VI.
 Pipeline mode (Additional)
-In this mode, You can only view the results without saving any images.
-Cropped images from YOLO are send directly to ResNet.
-Total Accuracy is printed on Terminal, detailed result is saved on 'classfication/result/matrix.txt'.
+In this mode, you can check the final result without saving any images.
+The cropped images from Yolov3 are directly sent to ResNet.
+The brief summary about accuracy is printed on the console screen and the corresponding confusion matrix is written in 'classfication/result/matrix.txt'.

 ```bash
 $ cd ../yolo/